dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 # Ranking Factors on Search Results

+Following the [Relevance & Authenticity](https://github.com/dimi-fn/Various-Data-Science-Scripts/tree/main/SEO#relevance--authenticity) section, and although search ranking algorithms change over time, it can be safely claimed that good ranking results align with **high quality** and **relevant information**.
+Hence, some of the most important ranking factors can be found aggregately and hierarchically on importance as followed:

+* **Domain-Level & Link Authority Features**
+  * quantity of links to the domain, quality of links to domain, domain-level PageRank

+* **Page-Level Link Features**
+  * PageRank, TrustRank, quantity of link links, anchor text distribution, quality of link sources

+* **Page-Level Keywords & Content Features**
+  * Term Weighting ( TF * IDF), topic modelling content score, content relevance

+* **Page-Level Keyword Agnostic Features**
+  * content length, load speed, readability, uniqueness

+* **Domain-level Brand Features**
+  * offline usage of domain name/brand, mentions of domain name in news

+* **Traffic & Query Data**
+  * usage signals from browsers, clickstream, CTR of queries

+* **Social Metrics**
+  * quantity and quality of links and sharings from social media

+* **Domain-level Keyword Usage**
+  * exact and partial keyword matches

+* **Domain-level Keyword-Agnostic Features**
+  * domain name length,

 # Keywords
 * Understanding user's (commercial) `intent` (what users are looking for and how they search) is important for constructing the right keywords.